flintoftid/edmctc/ReadMe.md

 * The plots are currently of limited quality with [Octave][] version 4.0.3.

-* The [FreeFEM++][] and [Octave][] code is modular in the sense that it is split into different files; however, the namespace is global so care must be taken regarding variable name clashes.
+* The [FreeFEM++][] and [Octave][] code is modular in the sense that it is split into different files; however, the name-space is global so care must be taken regarding variable name clashes.

 * Beware the scoping rules in FreeFEM++.
-Certain entities are implemented as "macros" and cannot be declared and defined seperately.
-This mean that sometimes code has to be repeated in differnet blocks.
+Certain entities are implemented as "macros" and cannot be declared and defined separately.
+This mean that sometimes code has to be repeated in different blocks.

 * The same `parameters.geo` is read by the Gmsh, FreeFEM++ and Octave scripts.